markgbeckett/zx81/husband_forth/README.md

 ## Husband Forth Display Handling

+The ZX81 produces a PAL-compatible display signal.
+It's sibling, the Timex Simclair 1000, which was sold in North America produced an NTSC-compatible display.
+The two standards are very similar, but with different timings.
+Here I am looking at the PAL system, though these notes are relevant to NTSC with specific timings adjusted appropriately.

+The official [PAL display format](https://martin.hinner.info/vga/pal.html) consists of 625 lines and is updated 25 times per second.
+Each frame is transmitted as two fields of 312.5 scan lines, and pairs of fields are interlaced to produce picture with less flicker.
+Not every scanline is visible: a small number are used for frame synchronisation to ensure the display is stable.

+The first component of frame synchronisation, generated at the beginning of each field, is called the Vsync.
+Its length alternates between 7 and 8 scanlines (448 and 512 us), which provides the interlacing effort.
+Following the Vsync pulse, a series of 64us scanlines follows, containing the visible part of the display.
+However, not all 64us of each horizontal scanline contains picture data: the first 12us is used for a horizontal pulse (4us) and backporch signal (8us) which helps align the line and callibrate the brightness.

+Instead of an interlaced 625-line signal, the ZX81 is designed to produce a simplified field of around 312 lines at a rate of 50 Hz (20ms/ field), with a consistent Vsync pulse to prevent interlacing.
+From now on, we will refer to the fields produced by the ZX81 as frames.

-Building on its predecessor, the ZX81 relied on the Z80 CPU (with some custom electronics) to generate a display.
-This made the ZX81 very low cost, but also meant that the ZX81 potentially spent much (in fact, up to 80%) of its time producing a display, rather than running user programs.
+Building on its predecessor, the ZX81 relied heavily on the Z80 CPU (with some help from custom electronics) to generate the display signal.
+This made the ZX81 very low cost, but also meant that the micro potentially spent much (in fact, up to 80%) of its time producing a display, rather than running user programs.

 Husband Forth uses very similar code to the ZX81 8K BASIC ROM for creating the display, though with some differences.
 A good explanation of how the ZX81 generates its display is provided on the [Tynemouth Software blog](http://blog.tynemouthsoftware.co.uk/2023/10/how-the-zx81-generates-video.html).
 Here I summarise how Husband Forth generates a display, though only going into detail on the differences from the ZX81 display.

 Both Husband Forth and ZX81 8K BASIC generate the display in four phases:

-* A Vsync is produced to initiate the start of a new frame.
-This is a fixed-length signal during which Husband Forth scans the keyboard and does some initial processing of key presses.
+* A constant-length Vsync signal is produced to initiate the start of a new frame.

-* A top border is produced, using the NMI mechanism to allow the Forth monitor to be run, with perioidic interruptions for creating each scan line in the border.
+* A top border, consisting of blank scanlines, is produced, using the NMI mechanism to allow the Forth monitor to be run with periodic interruptions for creating each scan line in the border.

 * The main display (where text is shown) is produced by "executing" the display and relying on a clever configuration of the ZX81 hardware to turn this into a valid display signal.

-* The bottom border is generated, again using the NMI mechanism to the Forth monitor to be run.
+* The bottom border is generated, again using the NMI mechanism and allowing the Forth monitor code to make progress.

-As you can see, most of the Forth monitor code runs during the top- and bottom- border generation, with specific keyboard-scanning operations hidden inside the VSync stage.
+As you can see, most of the Forth monitor code runs during the top- and bottom- border generation, though there is also some keyboard-scanning code hidden inside the VSync stage, as we will describe below.

 ### Border Generation

 The top and bottom borders of the display are generated via the Z80's NMI support.
 On the ZX81, when active, an NMI pulse is generated every 64 microseconds (the length of time to produce a scan line on a PAL display).
 The NMI routine in Husband Forth (at address 0x066h) simply decrements a counter and, unless it reaches zero, returns to the previously running routine.
 The counter is held in the A' register, which is initiated to the desired number of scanlines for the border.

-Slightly unusually, a standard `ret` instruction is used to exit the NMI routine (wheras, more normally, a `retn` would be used).
-Using `ret` means the previousstate of the maskable interrupt will be lost and the maskable interrupts will always be disabled.

-When the counter reaches zero, the border has been produced, so the computer moves onto the next phase of the display (either producing the Vsync, after the bottom border is produced, or producing the main display after the top border is produced).
-This is done by jumping to a routine whose address is stored in memory -- either the start of a Vsync or main-display routine.
+When the counter reaches zero, the border has been produced, so the computer moves on to the next phase of the display (either producing the Vsync, after the bottom border is produced, or producing the main display after the top border is produced).
+This is done by jumping to a routine whose address has been previously stored in memory -- either the start of a Vsync or main-display routine.

+The kernel of the NMI routine to generate the top and bottom borders is reproduced below.

 ```
 NMI:	ex af, af'		; Retrieve and decrement cycle counter